EastEriq/shared_memory_matlab/comments.md

 - Requires that one copy of the data resides on a disk file.
 That solves the problem of an unique pointer to it visible by all instances, and perhaps some access mutexing, but demands i/o.

 Wrong use model for us.
-Our shared data is not the product we want to store permanently on file. our shared data is written once and read once only.
+The data we want to share is not the product we want to store permanently on file.
-Forget.
+Our shared data is written once and read once only.

+Forget it.

 # [Xuebin Zhou, shared_matrix](https://github.com/qhgz2013/shared_matrix)

-- compiles easily
+- compiles easily (run `compile.m`)
 - creates an object `shared_matrix_host` for each individual shared variable, containing the pointer, which needs to be transmitted to all parties
 - the example given is for a `parfor` pool, which handles by itself the problem of sharing the object